DianZzzz/DianZzzz.github.io/_notes/Technical-Support-Fundamentals/Computer-Language.md

 Each number, 0 or 1, is a `bit`; 8 bits is a `byte`; 1 byte can store one character

+# How to Count in Binary

+H in decimal = 104
+H in binary = 01101000

 ![Binary](/assets/Binary.PNG)